pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 1.1 Partitioning the training input data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `ogbn-products` dataset splits its training input data into three parts: `train` for training, `val` for validation and `test` for testing.
+The `ogbn-products` dataset splits its training input data into three parts:
+`train`, `val` and `test`.
+In GLT, the training inout are partitioned and
+disseminated among multiple training processes to facilitate distributed training.
-We only use `train` and `test` here, and both of them should be partitioned for parallel training:
+We only use `train` and `test` in this example:

 .. code-block:: python